Approx. read time: 13.5 min.

 -

-is the selector, targeting all<div>
+divis the selector, targeting all<div>elements. -

-into a flex container, enabling Flexbox layout.
+display: flex;turns the<div>into a flex container, enabling Flexbox layout.

-become flex items, allowing you to control their alignment, spacing, wrapping, and distribution with Flexbox properties like justify-content
+Effect: The direct children of the <div> become flex items, allowing you to control their alignment, spacing, wrapping, and distribution with Flexbox properties like justify-content, align-items, flex-direction, etc.

 5. position